 This is the first measurement of the axial vector mass using neutrino interactions with oxygen targets, but there have been many previous measurements with a variety of other target nuclei.
-The experiments in Tab.
-VI have hundreds or thousands of events from neutrino or anti-neutrinos with energies of a few GeV.
+The experiments in Table VI have hundreds or thousands of events from neutrino or anti-neutrinos with energies of a few GeV.
 The systematic errors they report are dominated by uncertainties in the neutrino flux, calculation of nuclear effects, and subtraction of non-quasielastic backgrounds.
+These results are also reported, with some discussion, in the review article [35].